Trauma Needs a Rebrand

-Discuss the limitations of how we ‘get well’ in the West: we take pills and ‘talk it through’ in talking therapies, yet overcoming trauma is primarily a physiological process (we can’t think our way out of it) , and where nervous system dysregulation - caused by both our personal histories and the environments in which we live - is often at the root.
+Discuss the limitations of how we ‘get well’ in the West: we take pills and ‘talk it through’ in talking therapies.
+For I, and others, believe overcoming trauma is primarily a physiological process (we can’t think our way out of it) , and where nervous system dysregulation and stuck energy - caused by both our personal histories and the environments in which we live - is often at the root.

-Present three revolutionary, trauma-informed interventions that address the root: Somatic Experiencing, Internal Family Systems, and MDMA.
+Present a few trauma-informed interventions that address the root: Somatic Experiencing, Internal Family Systems, psychedelics (maybe), and bass / vibration / frequency.

-Offer a compelling research opportunity to study a trauma-informed, transdiagnostic protocol that combines Somatic Experiencing, Internal Family Systems, and MDMA in order to treat a range of disorders, including depression and anxiety.
+Offer a compelling research opportunity to study a trauma-informed, transdiagnostic protocol that combines Somatic Experiencing, Internal Family Systems, psychedelics (again, maybe), and bass / vibration / frequency in order to treat a range of disorders, including depression and anxiety.
 Further, one that ethically diverges from the 'lie back with headphones and eyeshades' model we’ve seen so far in psychedelic-assisted therapy protocols, and which, I argue, has the potential to bypass the root at the nervous system level.